dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 #### Verify NFS between Minikube and Vagrant

-You can verify that NFS share works between the Vagrant NFS server and client Dgraph Alpha pod running in [minikube](https://github.com/kubernetes/minikube).
+Next, verify that NFS share works between the Vagrant NFS server and client Dgraph Alpha pod running in [minikube](https://github.com/kubernetes/minikube).

 Create a file from the client: